gallingern/cat-counter-detection/README.md

 # Simple Cat Detector System

-A lightweight cat detection system for Raspberry Pi Zero 2 W with Camera Module v2.
+A lightweight cat detector system for Raspberry Pi Zero 2 W with Camera Module v2.

 ## Overview

-This project provides a simple cat detection system that:
+This project provides a simple cat detector system that:
 - Captures video from the Raspberry Pi Camera Module
 - Detects cats using an INT8 TFLite object detection model (SSDLite MobileNet V2)
 - Uses libcamera for camera capture and OpenCV for image processing